214.501.4984

 The Local Modern

-In Dallas, there are a handful of architects using similar ideas in home design.
-Their work is like Mies’s style, but shaped by Texan light.
-Walls meet ceilings without extra trim.
-Openings are precise and few.
-The simplicity feels real, not forced.
-These houses are designed as much by what they leave out as by what they include.
+In Dallas, there is a limited list of architects who apply similar principles to house design.
+The architecture is like Mies’s design but with a touch of Texan light.
+Corners of walls and ceilings touch without additional trim.
+The openings are precise and limited.
+The design appears simple and genuine.
+These houses were designed as much by what they eliminated as by what they incorporated.

 Modernism, once the same everywhere, has become local.
 It picks up the accent of its location.
 The result might not be as easy to photograph—less shiny, less symmetrical—but it’s smarter.
 It accepts the tension between ideals and reality.